 The ubiquitous TukTuk is a wagon attached to a motorbike that speeds in and out of traffic.
-For some, riding in the country’s famous TukTuksis a fun and an adrenaline-pumping way to get around the chaotic city.
+For some, riding in the country’s famous TukTuksis a fun and adrenaline-pumping way to get around the chaotic city.
 Others prefer to hire a driver to take them on a city tour.
 But this way of getting around isn’t always the fastest, cheapest, or most convenient.
 Drivers often refuse to take you to the places they don’t want to go, charge more than taxis, and might want to pick up other passengers.
 Top tip number one: Don’t rely on TukTuks as your sole means of transport.

 2. Use a Metered Taxi or Grab

 As a follow to the point above, rather than relying on the TukTuks, it’s often cheaper to take a taxi or Grab.
 But you might be ripped off here too if you’re not careful.
 All taxis in Bangkok should use their meter regardless of what the driver may tell you.
 If you’re in the Khao San area, a neighborhood in Bangkok popular with backpackers, the drivers often quote an inflated fixed price.
 Drivers collude together to trick tourists.
 Be persistent and only take a taxi willing to use its meter.
 Otherwise, you might end up paying over the odds.
 As an alternative, Grab Car comes at a fixed price from A to B, which tends to be much cheaper than taxis.
 And because you rate the drivers, they have less incentive to overcharge.